ZhanpZ/SimpleToDo/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *Simple To Do*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple To Do** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Zhanping Zeng**